 In order for the ticks on dogs to transmit the bacteria (Borrelia burgdorferi), they need to be attached to the dog for at least 18 - 36 hours (there is no specific time frame that's agreed on by all experts/research at this point).

 After this period of time the bacteria could be transferred to the dogs' bloodstream through the ticks saliva.

 However, not all dogs who are bitten by infected ticks will get sick, and not all deer ticks are carrying Lyme Disease.
 Studies have shown that a large percentage of dogs already have some immunity, but there's no way for you to tell by looking whether or not your dog is at risk.

 It's best to follow preventative measures, and also treat any tick found on your dog as a potential threat (there are also other tick-borne diseases such as Rocky Mountain Spotted Fever, Ehrlichiosis and others to be concerned about).

 Deer ticks are actually quite small, usually between 2 to 3.5 mm, and a fully grown adult is no bigger than a sesame seed.
 When it is sucking blood however, it grows considerably in size and is easier to see.

-The images on the left show and adult deer tick before and after it has been gorging on a host animal's blood.
+The images above show and adult deer tick before and after it has been gorging on a host animal's blood.